-The strategic objective A. Healthy Seas and Coasts consist of four specific objectives:
+The strategic objective A. Healthy Seas and Coasts consists of four specific objectives:

-- A.1: A Resilient Marine Ecosystem - A.2: Seamless Governance Linking Land, Coast and Sea - A.3: Digital Ocean Competent Ecosystem Modelling, Assessments and Forecasting - A.4: Efficient Techniques and Approaches for Environmental Monitoring and Assessment space and its resources.
+- A.1: A Resilient Marine Ecosystem - A.2: Seamless Governance Linking Land, Coast and Sea - A.3: Digital Ocean Competent Ecosystem Modelling, Assessments and Forecasting - A.4: Efficient Techniques and Approaches for Environmental Monitoring and Assessment

+Together the 16 R&I themes and their outputs listed under these specific objectives will enhance the capabilities to protect the Baltic Sea and North Sea ecosystems while enabling more sustainable use of marine space and its resources.
 This specific objective is closely associated to many regional, European and global policies, supporting among others the implementation of HELCOM BSAP, OSPAR NEAES, EGD, MSFD, SDGs and many more (Fig. 3).

-Together the 16 R&I themes and their outputs listed under these specific objectives will enhance the capabilities to protect the Baltic Sea and North Sea ecosystems while enabling more sustainable use of marine